 The Untethered Soul: The Journey Beyond Yourself by Michael Singer.
 I have read it about 12 times over the years and I never stop learning from this game-changing book.
 This is the book that exposed my Inner-Critic and has helped me overcome believing in it.
 This is also essentially about living mindfully.

 The Four Agreements: A Practical Guide to Personal Freedom (A Toltec Wisdom Book) by Don Miguel Ruiz.
-My son Chris read this when he was 16 and said one of the agreements helped him see things in a whole new way.
-This is very easy to read!
+My son read this when he was 16 and said one of the agreements helped him see things in a whole new way.
+This is very easy to read and may change the way you interact with others and yourself!

 I haven’t read this book, but this looks good.
 Your library branch can request it for you: Mindfulness for Teens in 10 Minutes a Day: Exercises to Feel Calm, Stay Focused & Be Your Best Self by Jennie Marie Battistin MA, LMFT (Author).
 If you read it, please let me know what you think.